Hey there and welcome to my Bithumb review!

 When it comes to withdrawing your cryptocurrencies out of Bithumb, FEES will also depend on the type of coin you are looking to take out.
 For example, Ethereum costs 0.01 ETH and Bitcoin costs 0.001 BTC.
 Keep checking the Bithumb website for an up-to-date list of prices.

 The website claims that they have the lowest fees in the industry.
 The basic trading fee that Bithumb charge is 0.15% of the total amount you are buying or selling.
 For example, if you are buying $1000 worth of Ripple, you will pay 0.15% of this amount, which is $1.50.

-Technically speaking, this isn’t actually the lowest in the industry, as Binance only charge a flat rate of 0.1%.
+Technically speaking, this isn’t actually the lowest in the industry, as Binance only charges a flat rate of 0.1%.
 However, it is actually possible to get cheaper rates if you use the Bithumb voucher, which you can access within your account.

 This brings your Bithumb fees for trading down by 0.01%-0.07%.
-If you are able to get the maximum discount (which is awarded for large trading volumes), then Bithumb are one of the cheapest in the industry!
+If you are able to get the maximum discount (which is awarded for large trading volumes), then Bithumb is one of the cheapest in the industry!